An insight from a Japanese researcher

 Picture books for 0 years old have thick pages.
 A child can hold a book in its hands and turn pages.
 Turning pages is an act of independency.
 It is something a child can do on their own.
 A miraculous discovery of independence.

-You might be wondering why a child likes turning pages so much.
-The French psychologist Piaget conducted a series of experiments to give us a clue.
-When a child sees a toy, the toy exists for the child.
-When you hide a toy under the mattress, for example, the toy does not exist for the child anymore.
-Even if they see the bump.
-0-years-old are able to perceive only the things they see.
+The French psychologist Piaget conducted a series of experiments to understand why children enjoy turning pages in picture books.
+Piaget found that when a child sees a toy, the toy exists for the child.
+However, if you hide the toy under the mattress, for example, the child perceives that the toy no longer exists, even if they see the bump.
+Infants are only able to perceive the things they see, and as such, turning the pages of a picture book becomes a way for them to make sense of the world and exercise their independence.

 Turning pages, in other words, would become a game where a picture appears and disappears in a short time frame.
 Yeah, just like tik tok